It is a good idea for all eCommerce websites to establish a refund policy, yet many site owners don’t know where to get started on this task.

 Tervis manufactures and sells a variety of cups, bottles, and tumblers.
 This return and exchange policy defines the length of time a customer has to make a return (30 days), points out that shipping charges will not be refunded, and states that customers should plan on 5-7 days before they see their credit arrive.

 Far more than just some legal jargon to toss onto your website, a refund policy can actually be seen as a sales tool.
-If you are willing to provide customer friendly terms, and you make those terms clear in your policy, you will actually stand to gain sales as a result.
-Use our return and refund policy generator to create a custom tailored policy for your website or eCommerce store.
+If you are willing to provide customer-friendly terms, and you make those terms clear in your policy, you will actually stand to gain sales as a result.